-When any variation is made in any of the provisions of Schedule A2, whether by the amendment of this Ordinance or by the exercise of any power given by this Ordinance or any other enactment, any goods that shall have been warehoused without payment of duty upon the first importation thereof, and which shall be in the warehouse at the time when the said variation comes into force, shall be subject to duty or exempt from duty, as the case may be, in accordance with the said variation.
+Goods in 14.
+When any variation is made in any of the provisions of Schedule A, whether by the amendment of this Ordinance or by the exercise of any liable to increased power given by this Ordinance or any other enactment, any goods that or new duties. shall have been warehoused without payment of duty upon the first importation thereof, and which shall be in the warehouse at the time when the said variation comes into force, shall be subject to duty or exempt from duty, as the case may be, in accordance with the said variation.